Tsunamimor/Wearable_Run_Analysis/README.md

    * 'test/y_test.txt': Test labels.

 ### An R script called run_analysis.R is contained in the repository that does the following:
-   * Merges the training and the test sets to create one data set.
+   * Merges the original training and the test sets to create one data set.
    * Extracts only the measurements on the mean and standard deviation for each measurement.
    * Uses descriptive activity names to name the activities in the data set
    * Labels the data set with descriptive variable names.